 Ukrainian protesters have broken police lines to advance on buildings controlled by the main governing party.
 Reports have emerged that three protesters have been killed.

-20,000 people massed Tuesday outside parliament to push lawmakers to return Ukraine to its 2004 constitution, under which key powers would shift from President Viktor Yanukovych to legislators.
+Continuing the opposition's long fight, 20,000 people massed Tuesday outside parliament to push lawmakers to return Ukraine to its 2004 constitution, under which key powers would shift from President Viktor Yanukovych to legislators.
 In what the opposition had called a "peaceful offensive" to pressure lawmakers, the demonstrators marched from Kyiv's Independence Square, where protesters have maintained their headquarters over three months of uprising against Yanukovych's rule.

 "We hope that the deputies from the majority will recognize what they have to do and allow a vote on constitutional change," Oleg Tyagnybok, leader of the nationalist party Svoboda (Freedom), told journalists Tuesday.

 In November, Yanukovych had shelved an Association Agreement with the European Union in favor of a loan and natural gas deal with Russia.
 That move prompted mass protests calling for his resignation in Ukraine.
 Additionally, members of the opposition have called for constitutional reform to curb the powers of the president.

 Security forces have repeatedly resorted to brutal measures against protesters.
 As the response to demonstrations turned violent Tuesday, the opposition leader Vitali Klitschko urged Yanukovych to call off his riot police, the Berkut, to prevent further conflict.